Dakunvarlar/alx-low_level_programming-2/0x00-hello_world/README.md

-a script that compiles the C file but doeasnot link. a script that generates the assembly code a script that compiles a C file and creates an executable
+a script that compiles the C file but doeasnot link. a script that generates the assembly code a script that compiles a C file and creates an executable a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.